When Worry Takes Over: Anxiety & One Way to Turn Down the Volume

 For some, being unable to exercise and maintain their fitness following an injury or physical setback can add to stress, anxiety, and other existing mental health conditions.
 For those who are serious about sports and fitness, fears about physical injury and long-term consequences can lead to very real emotional and mental distress.
 That’s where we can help: physical therapy is the ideal place to work with a specialist toward your recovery.
 Your physical therapist is typically a doctor in one of several disciplines and is specially trained in treating issues of the musculoskeletal system.
 S/he will assess you and develop a custom treatment plan based on your unique needs.
 If you’d like to try exercise to help with your total health, anxiety, or other mental health concern, but are struggling due to injury, pain, or movement problems, physical therapy is also a great resource for you!

 Are you wondering how physical activity could improve your life, but are stuck at square one?
 Body One can help!
-We’re locally-owned and operated, with four locations serving Central Indiana: North Indianapolis, South Indianapolis, Fishers, and Zionsville.
+We’re locally-owned and operated, with three locations serving Central Indiana: North Indianapolis, Fishers, and Zionsville.
 Our team of caring, expert physical therapists works with clients of all ages and backgrounds, and would love to help you, too.
 Find out how improving your physical fitness can have a big impact on your total health, including your mental health: call Body One today!